Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection

 In the statement and the proof of Theorem \ref{thm:power_new}, the limits are all taken for $(n,p)\rightarrow \infty$.
-That is, the finite sample quantities are functions of $(n,p)$ and converge to $0$ as $(n,p)\rightarrow\infty$.
 Here we consider a triangular array type of asymptotic setting, where $\mu$ may change as $(n,p)$ increases.
 The proof of this result is presented in \Cref{app: new adaptive}.